Bitcoin-ABC/bitcoin-abc/doc/abc/replay-protected-sighash.md

 #### sighash type

-The sighash type is altered to include a 24bits fork id in its most significant bits.
+The sighash type is altered to include a 24-bit *fork id* in its most significant bits.

 ````cpp
   ss << ((GetForkID() << 8) | nHashType);
 ````

-This ensure that the proposed digest algorithm will generate different results on forks using different forkids.
+This ensure that the proposed digest algorithm will generate different results on forks using different *fork ids*.

 ## Implementation